divyanshuispathak/divyanshuispathak/README.md

 - 👋 Hi, I’m @divyanshuispathak
-- 👀 I’m interested in learning new technologies specifically Java, AI
+- 👀 I’m interested in learning Langchain and Generative AI
-- 🌱 I’m currently learning Node JS
+- 🌱 I’m currently learning DSA
-- 💞️ I’m looking to collaborate on Java projects
+- 💞️ I’m looking to collaborate on Langchain Projects
 - 📫 How to reach me https://www.linkedin.com/in/divyanshupathak2806/

 <!---